 “Girls’ schools are ideally positioned to educate, inspire and nurture the wellbeing of girls today to become the leaders of tomorrow.”

 NEGS is proud to be a girls’ school that caters for individual differences in a rural setting.
-The climate and culture of NEGS is a reflection of its location and surroundings where we engage with rural-specific issues for adolescent girls to be active, focused and engaged in a wide range of activities.
+The climate and culture of NEGS is a reflection of its location and surroundings where we engage with rural-specific issues for adolescent girls allowing them to be active, focused and engaged in a wide range of activities.
 As such, NEGS is able to provide a more open and transparent view of the students, their families and the School given that rural communities are more connected and visibility is high for girls in their communities.

-At NEGS, we firmly believe that our school is a girl-friendly environment best suited to the needs of girls.
+At NEGS, we firmly believe that our senior school is a girl-friendly environment best suited to the needs of girls.
 There is a growing body of national and international research that supports our belief in single-sex education for girls.